Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Raw messaging

-Starting with NServiceBus version 8, the transport infrastructure can be used directly without the need to spin up a full NServiceBus endpoint.
-This is especially useful when integrating with third-party systems and when building message gateways or bridges and allows for low-level sending and receiving byte arrays and completely skip the incoming/outgoing pipeline.
+NServiceBus version 8 supports [raw messaging](/nservicebus/rawmessaging/?version=core_8).
+Raw messaging allows the transport infrastructure to be used directly without the need to spin up a full NServiceBus endpoint.
+Raw messaging is useful when integrating with third-party systems and when building message gateways or bridges and allows for low-level sending and receiving byte arrays and completely skip the incoming/outgoing pipeline.